Halliford School

 Halliford School is a selective boys private day school, which also admits girls into its sixth form, in Lower Halliford, Shepperton, Surrey, England.
 The school is a member of the Headmasters' and Headmistresses' Conference (HMC).
-The current Headmaster is Mr James Davies.
+The current Headmaster is Dr Millan Sachania for the Autumn Term 2026, with Mr Richard Amlot joining Halliford from King's College School, Wimbledon in January 2027.
 Former pupils of the school are known as "Old Hallifordians".
-The school's grounds are situated on the edge of Spelthorne, providing access from London, the major airports, the M3 and M4 motorways.
+The school's grounds are situated on the edge of Spelthorne, providing access from London, the major airports, the M25, M3, and M4 motorways.

 History

 The building closest to its road is the oldest, a tall-storied Georgian House set in 6 acres beside the River Thames that was once home to Emma Hart (later Emma, Lady Hamilton) when she lived with Charles Francis Greville before she married and then became Lord Nelson's mistress.

 The school has seen expansion since the year 2000 including the following buildings: